 Indeed, now people are increasingly concerned with health and healthy eating; it is striking how little they concern themselves with their sleep quality.

-A few minor adjustments to your habits and sleep hygiene, as described above, can improve your sleep considerably and make you wake up with a fresh mind.
+A few minor adjustments to your habits can improve your sleep considerably and make you wake up with a fresh mind.